deye9/node-multi-tenant/README.md

 **Parameters**

-- modelName of type String
+- modelName of type String [Contains the name of the model to be used]
-- dataObject of type Object
+- dataObject of type Object [Key value representation of the data to be created]

 **Sample Code**